Skellington-Closet/slack-mock/README.md

 You can use your API calls as is without changing any URLs or tokens.
 Slack Mock will capture all outbound HTTP requests to `https://slack.com` and `https://hooks.slack.com`, so Slack will never receive your API calls.

-You can inspect all outbound requests and trigger incoming requests to make sure your bot is behaving correctly.
+You can inspect all outbound requests and trigger incoming requests to make sure your bot is doing the right thing.

 ## No Magic Included

 OK, there's a little magic included in capturing HTTP requests, but that's it.
 No timeouts, magic promises, or events.
-Functional tests are hard, trying to make them easy with magic that is out of your control for "convenience" only makes them harder.
+Functional tests are hard, trying to make them easy with "convenience" abstractions that are out of your control only makes them harder.

-Functional test by their nature are asynchronous: you are inspecting from the outside an arbitrarily complex flow between at least two entities (your bot and the Slack API) and there is no guaranteed, deterministic way to know when that flow is complete.
-Any attempt by this library to assume to signal the communication is complete will be wrong some of the tim, and just cause you frustration.
+Functional test by their nature are asynchronous: you are inspecting from the outside an arbitrarily complex flow between at least two entities (your bot and the Slack API) and there is no guaranteed way to know when that flow is complete.
+Any attempt by this library to assume to signal the communication is complete will be wrong some of the time, and just cause you frustration.

-The simplest and most straightforward approach is to build in wait times into your integration tests (inevetiably this is what I do for integration tests regardless of the sugar provided by the libray I'm using).
+That's why Slack Mock provides simple, synchronous methods to queue, trigger, and inspect messages to and from Slack.
+No magic included.

-This is my recommended flow for an integration test: queue up responses from Slack to your bot, then send a message from Slack to your bot to trigger a bot action, wait some period of time, then assert that your bot made the correct calls to Slack in order.
+To write a Slack Mock integration test queue up responses from Slack to your bot, then use Slack Mock to send a message from Slack to your bot to trigger a bot action, wait some time, then assert that your bot made the correct calls to Slack in order.
 How long do you wait?
 It depends on what your bot is doing.
 Play around a little and see what works.
 I find a 25 millisecond wait is enough for simple flows.

-## Examples
+## Usage

 See the [examples tests](examples/test) for full examples of mocking both a single-team RTM bot and a full Slack App.
 You can run the examples with `npm run examples`.